emguz/CSE-151A-Project/README.md

 Model 2 Conclusion

 The second model performs similarly, if not slightly better, to our first model.
 Like the first model, the second model also struggles with misclassifying shot successes as **False**, with a recall for **True** of .39. **True** precision and recall, **False** recall, and accuracy have marginally improved by about 1 percent from the first model.
 Other metrics have not shifted.
 Although the model is well-fitted, it performs only marginally better than our Logistic Regression model, which is inadequate.
-Specifically, the model has poor recall for shot successes, which fails to accomplish our goal of creating a shot-success classifier.
 Some optimization could be made to improve perfomance for **True**, such as adjusting the class weight for **True**, or adjusting the feature importance scores for features that impact **True** recall significantly.

 6. Provide predictions of correct and FP and FN from your test dataset.

+Correct: TP + TN = 386,637 + 146,726 = 533,363
+FP = 72,052
+FN = 239,252

+We also have a table with the predictions classified as correct, FP or FN in the notebook.
+Here is the head.

 **Classified predictions of Test Dataset:**

+We provided this in the notebook, but here is a sample.
 | Actual   | Predicted | Type   |
 |----------|-----------|--------|
 | 1118264  | False     | Correct|